a0xnirudh/docs/pages/Managing Challenges/write_challenge.md

     }
 ```

-Now this function will first call the createToken() to create a random token and then call's the `clearToken()` to delete the token.
+Now this function will first call the createToken() to create a random token and then calls the `clearToken()` to delete the token.
 So once the `testclearToken()` completes execution, the token should be first created (when we call the createToken()) and then destroyed.

 So now we have completed checking the functionality of both the functions so if both test cases succeeds, then we are sure that the functions are working properly.
 Now lets focus on the vulnerability part.
 Quoting from the [RIPS Security calendar 2017](https://www.ripstech.com/php-security-calendar-2017/){:target="_blank"} regarding the challenge solution: